jekymin8232/vitalguardai-com/README.md

 ## 1. Problem and Approach

-Humanitarian AI commonly assumes connectivity, centralised data, and institutional capacity.
-These conditions are often absent in refugee camps, conflict zones, and high-surveillance environments, where privacy and liability risks may outweigh potential benefits.

 VitalGuard inverts the usual design question.
 Instead of asking *"What can AI do?"*, it asks:

 > *"What may AI ethically be permitted to do in the most vulnerable settings, and under what institutional conditions?"*